Community topics workflow

 Tools

-We have some scripts that can be used to create Ansible community announcements in the Bullhorn and similar places.
+There are a few scripts that can be used to create Ansible community announcements on the Bullhorn and similar locations.